Overview

-- Scroll down and tap on the stock or ETF in your portfolio you'd like to sell
+- Select the stock or ETF you'd like to sell

-- Select your desired order type from the drop-down menu located at the top center of your screen
+- Select the order type from the drop-down menu in the top-right corner

-- Enter the number of shares you’d like to sell.
-For assets eligible for fractional trading, you can specify a cash value instead
+- Enter the number of shares you'd like to sell

 - Tap Review